sylhare/sylhare.github.io/_posts/2021/2021-01-28-Simplified-big-o.md

 }
 ```

-So this one is logarithmic, because each time you do an iteration n is decreasing twice.
+So this one is logarithmic, because each time you do an iteration n is divided by two.
 It is logarithmic on [base 2](https://courses.lumenlearning.com/waymakercollegealgebra/chapter/convert-between-logarithmic-and-exponential-form/), for example:
    - If $$n = 8$$, then there will be $$3$$ iteration.
    - And we have $${\mathrm{log}}_{2}\left(8\right)=3$$ because $${2}^{3}=8$$